MarianoOG/Lesson-Notes-Secure-and-Private-AI/README.md

-# Lesson Notes Secure and Private AI
+# Lesson Notes: Secure and Private AI

-This is my personal notes from the [course of udacity](https://eu.udacity.com/course/secure-and-private-ai--ud185) part of the [Facebook Scholarship Challenge](https://eu.udacity.com/facebook-AI-scholarship).
-These notes are forked from the original notes of the course but with some comments and notes added.
+This is my personal notes from the course of udacity [Secure and Private AI](https://eu.udacity.com/course/secure-and-private-ai--ud185) part of the [Facebook Scholarship Challenge](https://eu.udacity.com/facebook-AI-scholarship).
+These notes are forked from the original repository of the course but with some comments and notes added.

 ## How to use the Jupyter Notebooks in this repository